virtusize/virtusize.github.io/source/integration-guide/advanced.rst

         availableSizes: ["small", "medium", "large"]    // Change this to the currently available sizes
         done: function(error) {
             this.on("user-added-item-to-cart", function(data) {
-                // Handle the event by added the appropiate item into the users
+                // Handle the event by added the appropriate item into the users
                 // shopping cart.
                 //
                 // The additional data contains the productId and the size: